Comprehensive ESL English Discussion Topics

 We can adapt the lessons that follow to run from 30 to 90 minutes.
 They can start with about 5-10 minutes of free talking.
 This can cover how the students are, what they have been doing, and contributions from you.

-The structure of the lessons is modular, with clear steps to take.
+The structure of the lessons is modular, with exact steps to take.
 Everything starts with the preparation work.
 Depending on the students’ ability, topics might need a quick worksheet or short classroom activity at the start of the lesson and will need to set aside time to devise this.
 I have listed reference materials for each lesson.
 I give both British and US spellings of words, for example, “favourite/favorite.”

 Lessons always progress according to the following stages: